antoniogarrote/levanzo/README.md

 In this section we will show how to declare the HTTP bindings for the classes and instances of an API and how to use that information to generate URIs that can be used to identify instances as well as to generate HTTP links between instances.

-But before defining the bindings let's declare the list of classes that are part of our API as well as to establish an entry-point for clients accessing the resources.
+But before defining the bindings let's declare the list of classes that are part of our API.
+We will also declare an entry-point for clients accessing the resources.
 We can use the `levanzo.hydra/api` function for it:

 ``` clojure